ShunanJiang/ShunanJiang.github.io/_pages/about.md

 I'm now a sixth-year PhD candidate at the UC Berkeley IEOR department.
 I major in operations research with minors in machine learning and economics.
 I'm interested in both machine learning and human learning.
 I'm honored to be advised by Prof. [Zuo-Jun (Max) Shen](https://scholar.google.com/citations?user=XGXOxQoAAAAJ&hl=en) and Prof. [Park Sinchaisri](https://parksinchaisri.github.io/).
 I'm also fortunate to have Prof. [Zeyu Zheng](https://zheng.ieor.berkeley.edu/) as my thesis committee members.
 Before my PhD, I received my bachelor degree in computer science from [The Chinese University of Hong Kong, Shenzhen](http://www.cuhk.edu.cn/en).

 I'm the co-founder of Sun Never Set Developer Studio, a startup dedicated to empowering college students to develop innovative software solutions for academic institutions.
-Our project received funding from the CUHK Galaxy World Fund and was honored with the 'Digital Star' award by Tencent.
+Our project received funding from the Galaxy World CUHKSZ Innovation Center and was honored with the 'Digital Star' award by Tencent.

 # Current Research Interests
 1. Developing data-driven learning algorithms for dynamic decision-making problems in operations;